About Andromeda

 THE REALITY CHECK

-The vision for the whole of Andromeda has evolved.
-We see it is a community space for all.
-It is ‘about us’.
+The vision for the whole of Andromeda has evolved into much more than a wonderful tourist attraction.
+We see it is a community space for all – a heritage site for plants, people and wildlife.
+It is ‘about us’, showcasing our plants, our culture and our biodiversity.